 New FLiRT Covid variant spreading across the UK as doctors issue summer warning

+Doctors issue summer warning as new FLiRT Covid variant spreading across the UK

 People infected with the FLiRT and LB.1 variants test positive on standard PCR tests